top of page

 When can counselling help?

 Experiencing domestic abuse can sometimes lead to people feeling sad, lonely, anxious, lacking in self confidence and self-esteem, and sometimes experiencing fleeting thoughts of suicide or flashbacks to the abuse that happened.
 Whilst it might be helpful to know that these are all normal reactions after experiencing abuse, it can make it hard to share your feelings and experiences with others.
-At Dactari, we know how difficult this can be.
-We work with you at your pace, so that you can talk about what happened to you in a way that suits you.
-We understand that the impact of abuse on individuals can last long after the relationship is over, and how difficult it can be to seek help particularly when time has passed.
-Our team of professionally trained specialist domestic abuse counsellors are here to support you wherever you live in the UK, through our confidential online and telephone counselling services.
+Counsellors with specialist training know how difficult this can be and will work with you at your pace, so that you can talk about what happened to you in a way that suits you.
+They understand that the impact of abuse on individuals can last long after the relationship is over, and how difficult it can be to seek help particularly when time has passed.
+Our list of professionally trained specialist domestic abuse counsellors below can support you wherever you live in the UK, via Zoom or telephone.

-Our counselling is open to everyone, whatever your gender, sexuality or ethnicity.
-We understand that the impact of the abuse is different for everyone and we work with you in the context of your life experiences.
-There are no minimum or maximum numbers of sessions as we recognise everyone works at their own pace.
+The counsellors below can work with you whatever your gender, sexuality or ethnicity.
+They understand that the impact of the abuse is different for everyone and will work with you on how the abuse impacted you in the context of your life experiences.
+There are no minimum or maximum numbers of sessions as everyone works at their own pace.

-Our approach is compassionate and accepting of what happened to you, and counselling sessions are tailored to best suit your individual needs.
-Whilst we will talk with you about coping strategies where that is helpful, our focus is more about finding ways to help you to recover from your experiences and to regain your mental health.
+The counsellors' approach is compassionate and accepting of what happened to you, and counselling sessions are tailored to best suit your individual needs.
+Whilst they will talk with you about coping strategies where that is helpful, their focus will be more about finding ways to help you to recover from your experiences and to regain your mental health.

 Counselling sessions are private and confidential in accordance with the BACP ethical framework, and you can be assured of a non-judgemental and understanding service.
-We canl help you build your self-confidence and self-esteem, and equip you with the skills and knowledge to move forward towards a brighter future.
+They can help you build your self-confidence and self-esteem, and equip you with the skills and knowledge to move forward towards a brighter future.

-Find out more about counselling using the buttons below.
+Find out more about counselling using the buttons below or read our blog identifying 10 signs that counselling could be helpful.

 Woman using a laptop